dreamportdev/Osdev-Notes/Timer.md

 * The Initial Count register should start from the highest value possible.
 Since all the apic registers are 32 bit, the maximum value possible is: (0xFFFFFFFF)
 * The Current Count register doesn't need to be set, it is set automatically when we initialize the initial count.
 This register basically is a countdown register.
-* The divide configuration register it's up to us (i used 2)
+* The divider configuration register it's up to us (i used 2)

 ### Wait some time (4)